Days to Expiry — Option Selling Analyzer logo

 What's a good monthly yield target for covered calls?

 Target 0.8-1.5% monthly (10-18% annualized) for a balanced covered call strategy.
 Higher yields mean lower strike prices and higher assignment risk.
 Lower yields (0.5-0.8%) mean more conservative positions.
-Adjust based on your goals and risk tolerance.
+Adjust based on your income goals and market volatility.

 How do I handle dividends in my tracking?